How and where to vote in the city election in 2025 - City Desk ABQ

 Every Albuquerque voter has a reason to vote in 2025.

-The only citywide elected office, mayor, is on the ballot along with five of nine city councilors and a long list of local bond questions for the city and Albuquerque Public Schools.
+The only citywide elected office, mayor, is on the ballot along with five of nine city councilors and a long list of local bond questions for the city, school districts, and some local governments.

 Other local communities including Los Ranchos and Tijeras also have local elections on the ballot.